Nov. 24, 2022

 Missing many family functions ranging from cookouts, holiday gatherings, or our children’s special events.
 The feeling of guilt that comes when you leave your family to fend for themselves during weather emergencies comes with the job.

 Often police are the victims of violent attacks, where in a matter of moments a routine encounter turns into a life and death struggle.
 Gunfights, fistfights, wrestling matches all have to be endured and the officer must use any and all means of force to survive.
 The media and departmental scrutiny and pressure after some of these violent incidents take’s a toll on the officer that can only be understood by those that have been through it before.
 Conversation with a Retired Police Officer PTSD.
+Listen to numerous episodes of the radio show as a free podcast in Apple Podcasts, Spotify, our website or most major podcast platforms.

 All those police funerals . . .

 The worst side effect for many officers is the self-imposed isolation.
 The isolation can include heavy drinking to sedate themselves to sleep, because of the nightmares.
 Furthermore, the hyper-vigilance, building anger, and inevitable emotional withdrawal from family and friends take a toll.
 All too often this results in divorce and living apart from their children.
 Loneliness can become their constant companion, creating the overwhelming feeling that life no longer offers enjoyment.
 Conversation with a Retired Police Officer PTSD.
+Be sure to follow us on Facebook, Instagram, LinkedIn, MeWe, Pinterest and other social media platforms for the latest episodes and news.

 When I spoke with the retired police officer I had to say “thank you” for your service.
 Those words still seem inadequate.

 Deep down inside I had the overwhelming urge to say I’m sorry for all that you and your family endured.
 But, I didn’t say the words, it had been said too many times before.
 For you see, I understand that sadness all too well, that retired police officer was me.
+Conversation with a Retired Police Officer PTSD.
+Listen to Law Enforcement Talk Radio for free in Apple Podcasts, Spotify, our website or most major podcast platforms.

 To my law enforcement family, both active and retired I say, “Thank you.”
 I know the darkness I described doesn’t happen to all.
 But for those that are experiencing it, I want to assure you that life can and does get much better.
 The truth is the sadness I described has very little impact on me today and is far outweighed by the happy, peaceful life that I enjoy with family and friends.